Board of Directors

 Ms Bonnie Hobbs is currently Managing Director and Associate General Counsel at Accenture, where she serves as the Director of Litigation & Dispute Management for the Asia Pacific.
 Bonnie graduated from the University of Virginia and the Washington and Lee University School of Law before being admitted to the Virginia State Bar in 1992, and is also admitted in New York and California.
 Prior to her work with Accenture, Bonnie served for ten years with an international law firm in New York, Hong Kong, and Los Angeles, and for ten years with the US Department of Justice as an Assistant United States Attorney for the Central District of California.
 She is also the President of the Association of Corporate Counsel, Singapore Chapter.

-Mr Davinder Singh is the Chief Executive Officer of Drew & Napier LLC.
+Mr Davinder Singh is the Executive Chairman of Drew & Napier LLC.

 Mr Singh’s legal experience spans three decades.
 He was in the first batch of Senior Counsel appointed by the Singapore Supreme Court in 1997.